HCLTECH

 (([email protected];))

-July 15 (Reuters) - Shares of HCLTech HCLT.NS dropped about 3% on Tuesday after India's No.3 software services provider lowered its annual operating margin forecast, dampening hopes of a rebound in client spending across the sector.
+July 15 (Reuters) - Shares of HCLTech HCLT.NS fell as much as 4.3% on Tuesday, a day after India's No. 3 software services provider lowered its annual operating margin forecast, dampening hopes of a rebound in client spending across the sector.

-On Monday, HCLTech reduced its annual operating margin forecast to a range of 17% to 18% from a previous projection of 18% to 19% for fiscal year 2026.
+At least eight brokerages cut their price targets on the stock after the IT firm reduced its operating margin forecast for fiscal year 2026 to a range of 17% to 18% from a previous projection of 18% to 19%.

-(Reporting by Manvi Pant; Editing by Sonia Cheema)
+(Reporting by Manvi Pant; Editing by Sonia Cheema, Mrigank Dhaniwala and Eileen Soreng)

 (([email protected]; +918447554364;))

-July 15 (Reuters) - Shares of HCLTech HCLT.NS dropped about 3% on Tuesday after India's No.3 software services provider lowered its annual operating margin forecast, dampening hopes of a rebound in client spending across the sector.
+July 15 (Reuters) - Shares of HCLTech HCLT.NS fell as much as 4.3% on Tuesday, a day after India's No. 3 software services provider lowered its annual operating margin forecast, dampening hopes of a rebound in client spending across the sector.

-On Monday, HCLTech reduced its annual operating margin forecast to a range of 17% to 18% from a previous projection of 18% to 19% for fiscal year 2026.
+At least eight brokerages cut their price targets on the stock after the IT firm reduced its operating margin forecast for fiscal year 2026 to a range of 17% to 18% from a previous projection of 18% to 19%.

-(Reporting by Manvi Pant; Editing by Sonia Cheema)
+(Reporting by Manvi Pant; Editing by Sonia Cheema, Mrigank Dhaniwala and Eileen Soreng)

 (([email protected]; +918447554364;))